Elkunirša: Myth of Elkunirša

 After the missing part, the threats towards Baʿal are repeated, now in third-person – Ašertu described to Elkunirša what she intends to do to Baʿal, and then she says she will sleep with him (with Elkunirša).
 Elkunirša tells her to do as she wishes.
 Then, it is said that ʿAnat/ʿAštart heard the conversation, she "became a cup in Elkunirša's hand, became an owl and perched on his wall (or shoulder)." it is possible that the Hittite translator confused the two meanings of the West Semitic word kôs: a cup and a species of owls.
 Elkunirša and his wife went to sleep together, and ʿAnat/ʿAštart flew like a bird over the desert, and warned Baʿal not to drink wine with Ašertu.
 The tablet is damaged here again, but it can be learned from the damaged part that Baʿal is found in the underworld and ʿAnat/ʿAštart with the underworld deities try to cure Baʿal's wounds, probably resulted by Ašertu who succeeded in her plot.

-After another missing part of the text, it seems Baʿal undergoes an exorcism, in which exorcists from Amurru and Ḫana or ʿAnat (city) take part.
+After another missing part of the text, it seems Baʿal undergoes an exorcism, in which exorcists from Amurru and the land Ḫana or the city ʿAnat take part.
 The text is too damaged to understand the nature of the ritual.
 The rest of the myth did not survive.

 The plot of the myth finds parallels in the plot of the Egyptian Tale of Two Brothers and the biblical tale of Joseph and Potiphar's wife.